Love In Plane Sight: Storyline

 The Boy sees a neighboring Girl and instantly falls in love.
 He invites her on a date through a paper plane invite, but gets rejected so he uses his charm to get his second chance.

 TikTok Short Film Competition

-In 2022, social media giant TikTok organised a short film competition inviting all of its users to create a short film, with a duration from 30 seconds to 3 minutes.
+In 2022, social media giant TikTok organised a short film competition in partnership with the Cannes Film Festival inviting all of its users to create a short film, with a duration from 30 seconds to 3 minutes.
 70.000 short films were submitted from 44 different countries amassing a total of 4,5 billion views.
 Along with the Grand Prix for Best Film, TikTok also awarded Best Editing and Best Script.